Orphan Calabi-Yau threefold with arithmetic monodromy group: Symplectic basis for the monodromy action

-Arithmeticity question is very difficult even for hypergeometric operators.
-There are $14$ hypergeometric operators and the monodromy group of each of them, in the basis described above, depends only on two parameters $(d,k)\in\mathbb{N}^2$.
-It turns out that the monodromy groups of hypergeometric operators are arithmetic for $(d,k)=$ (1,2), (1,3), (2,3), (3,4), (4,4), (6,5), (9,6) but thin for the remaining pairs $(d,k)=$ (1,4), (2,4), (4,5), (5,5), (8,6), (12,7), (16,8) (see \cite{Brav-Thomas,Singh,Singh-Venkataramana}).
-Hence already in this simplest possible case there is no easy answer for the question of arithmeticity.
+Question of arithmeticity is difficult even for hypergeometric operators.
+There are $14$ hypergeometric operators and their symplectic monodromy group depends on two parameters $(d,k)\in\mathbb{N}^2$ as above.
+It is arithmetic for $(d,k)=$ (1,2), (1,3), (2,3), (3,4), (4,4), (6,5), (9,6) and thin for the remaining pairs \mbox{$(d,k)=$ (1,4), (2,4), (4,5), (5,5), (8,6), (12,7), (16,8)} (see \cite{Brav-Thomas,Singh,Singh-Venkataramana}).

-One could expect that the monodromy groups of \textit{orphan} operators always have infinite index.
-A very basic motivation for such a claim could be the following observation: